How to Cut Crown Molding with a Miter Saw

 Sale

-• MOTOR: 15 Amp motor delivers high power for the toughest of cuts generating a no-load speed of up to 5,000 RPM
+• POWER SAW FOR PRECISE WOODWORKING: this durable woodworking tool is equipped with a 15 Amp motor to deliver high power for the toughest of cuts, generating a no-load speed of up to 5,000 RPM.

 This cheaper option still packs a powerful punch.
 Its 15-amp motor can produce up to 5,000 RPM.